pdnpa/tof/README.md

 This script:
 - Saves statistics as CSV files for further analysis.

-### 3. Visualization
+### 3. Visualisation
-Use the `notebooks/visualization.ipynb` notebook to generate and customize visual outputs.
-Key visualizations include:
+Use the `notebooks/visualisation.ipynb` notebook to generate and customise visual outputs.
+Key visualisations include:
 - 10 National Parks with priority habitats, constraints, and remaining areas.
 - Statistics displayed below each National Park map.